cryptolovers-tipbots/bitcore/packages/bitcore-wallet-service/README.md

 Identity is the Peer-ID, this will identify the peer and its wallet.
 Signature is the current request signature, using `requestSigningKey`, the `m/1/1` derivative of the Extended Private Key.

-See [Bitcore Wallet Client](https://github.com/bitpay/bitcore/tree/master/packages/bitcore-wallet-client) for implementation details.
+See [Astracore Wallet Client](https://github.com/bitpay/astracore/tree/master/packages/astracore-wallet-client) for implementation details.

 ## GET Endpoints